Trade school programs are one of the fastest ways to train for a new career, and many trades are high paying.

-Unfortunately, not everybody knows what trade school is, or what types of careers these places have to offer.
+Yet, not everybody knows what trade school is, or what lucrative careers trades have to offer.

 Good examples of the careers in the trades are: